axwilliams/book-api/README.md

 TODO:
-- Remove BookHandler and UserHandler?
-Just has same methods
 - Remove pq.StringArray from users model - would also need to remove from code and tests
 - Run clean for sum and mod
 - Docker